 The word “Corinthian” can from the name of the ancient city of Corinth in Greece.
 Of all of the column types, the Corinthian style is by far the most decorative.

 Similar to the Ionic order, Corinthian columns also have an entasis.
 Given their artistic qualities and gorgeous elegance, ancient Romans used Corinthian columns quite often.

 Types of Egyptian Columns

-The first form of this column was formed in the Step Pyramid enclosure of Djoser, but the New Kingdom brought new forms that made the fluted type become less popular.
-The basis of these columns is to resemble bundled reeds and plant stems.
-These columns are also extremely old, and they are actually the very first columns made from stone in the entire world.
+The idea of a fluted column is to resemble bundled reeds and plant stems.
+These columns are extremely old, and they are actually believed to be the very first columns made from stone in the entire world.